 Laing Bennett offers a comprehensive Letting and Property Management service to take the hassle out of letting your property.

 Are you looking for help with finding a suitable tenant?
-Perhaps you want the piece of mind and convenience of a comprehensive round-the-clock letting and property management service that takes care of everything?
+Perhaps you want the peace of mind and convenience of a comprehensive round-the-clock letting and property management service that takes care of everything?
 Whatever level of support you need, we can provide the service that is right for you.

 Laing Bennett offers Landlords a choice of 4 levels of service.
-The options you choose will depend how hands-on you want to be, the level of risk you are prepared to accept, and the time and energy you have available to manage your property investment and tenancy.
+The options you choose will depend on how hands-on you want to be, the level of risk you are prepared to accept, and the time and energy you have available to manage your property investment and tenancy.

 Ideal for Landlords who want to manage the tenancy themselves but want to ensure all the paperwork (Tenancy Agreement, Inventory and statement of condition) is completed professionally.

-This option is for Landlords who have limited time, or are travelling/living overseas, and want to outsource the entire day-to-day management and upkeep of their property investment to a professional property management agent.
+For Landlords who have limited time, or are travelling/living overseas, and want to outsource the entire day-to-day management and upkeep of their property investment to a professional property management agent.